garyMamaniCortez/garyMamaniCortez/README.md

-### Hi there 👋, My name is Gary
+## Hi there 👋, My name is Gary
-#### I'm a student, I will always be a student
+### I'm a student, I will always be a student
 [![I'm a student, I will always be a student](https://raw.githubusercontent.com/garyMamaniCortez/garyMamaniCortez/master/img/readme.jpg)](https://www.youtube.com/watch?v=Gs069dndIYk)

-I'm still studying in University Mayor de San Simon (UMSS) on Cochabamba-Bolivia I like to
+- I'm still studying in University Mayor de San Simon (UMSS) on Cochabamba-Bolivia

+- 🔭 I’m working as an intern on [Nice CXOne](https://www.nice.com/)

+I like to
+* Walk with my dog 🐕
+* Mountain climbing 🧗
+* Ride a bike 🚴

-Skills: Java / Python / Javascript
+Skills: Java / Python

 - 🔭 I’m currently working on this page.
+- I'm working to become a DevOps